nonplayer/hammercrawl/hc_son_of_hammer.md

 * **Stat Rolls:** Each of the three goblins rolls a single 1d6 for each of its six stats.
 Assign the highest to DEX, and then the rest in order of their rolls.
 It helps to write them in a 3 columns by 6 rows grid.
 * **Basic Actions:** The goblins can act together or separately.
 An individual goblin uses its own low base stats (and likewise low stat mods).
 When they work together, they combine their stats directly and then use the combined totals to determine the final derived mods.
-* **Hit Dice, Hit Points, and Death:** The Trio's base HD is a d4, and their combined Hit Points are modified by the final derived CON mod.
+* **Hit Die, Hit Points, and Death:** The Trio's base HD is a d4, and their combined Hit Points are modified by the final total CON.
 This total applies whether they are together or separated, and covers the entire Trio at once.
 * **Combat Actions:** On their Combat turn, the Trio gets only a single action

 **Goblin Sticks:** A Goblin Stick looks like a simple, frail, 1-foot-long stick, carved with runes.
 Only goblins have the ability to give them a good shake and extend them to their full shillelagh-like size and length.
 At full length, they are worthwhile one-handed clubs that jingle when they shake, and leave glittering dust when they impact.